sohaamir/sohaamir.github.io/_pages/profiles.md

 ---
 layout: profiles
 permalink: /people/
-title: people
+title: ALPN Lab
-description: members of the lab or group
+description: Members of the Adaptive Learning (in) Psychology and Neuroscience (ALPN) Lab at the CHBH 🧠
 nav: true
 nav_order: 6